-July 2 to July 15, 2018
+July 13 to July 26, 2020

 Undergraduate: MUSIC 422, 3 units Graduate/post-baccalaureate: MUSIC 622, 3 units

-Undergraduate, graduate, post-graduate, and professional flutists who are eager to spend two inspiring weeks focusing on the artistry and refinement of their flute playing.
+Undergraduate, graduate, post-graduate and professional flutists who are eager to spend two inspiring weeks focusing on the artistry and refinement of their flute playing.
 Previous experience with improvisation or extended techniques is not necessary.

-Professor Rena Urso562-537-7810
+Professor Rena Urso(562) 537-7810

 Ian Clarke –

 Ian Clarke is acknowledged as one of the leading player/composers in the flute world.
 His compositions have been performed across five continents on stages ranging from London’s South Bank to the Glastonbury Rock Festival, and have been featured in countless recitals, including four consecutive BBC Young Musician Woodwind finals.
 These wide-ranging published works are establishing themselves as some of the most exciting flute repertoire of today and are embraced by internationally acclaimed performers.
 Ian has performed as a featured guest soloist and teacher at major conventions and events in Canada, Italy, Brazil, France, Iceland, Slovenia, Hungary, the Netherlands, and numerous times for the British Flute Society and for the National Flute Association.
 His acclaimed CD "Within" is one of the flute world’s best sellers and his latest CD, "Deep Blue," reached the top 10 in the UK Classical Artist Chart -- thought to be a first for an album of original flute music.
 He has given master classes at the Royal Academy of Music, Guildhall School of Music & Drama, Royal Scottish Academy, Royal Northern, Royal Welsh, and Trinity College of Music.
 In his career he has performed in genres ranging from classical opera to a guest appearance with rock group Jethro Tull/Ian Anderson.
 Ian is professor of flute at the Guildhall School of Music & Drama.

-Marianne Gedigian is professor of flute and holder of the Butler Professorship in Music at the University of Texas at Austin Butler School of Music and was a regular performer with the Boston Symphony Orchestra for over a decade, including several seasons as Acting Principal Flute under Seiji Ozawa.
+Marianne Gedigian is professor of flute and holder of the Butler Professorship in Music at The University of Texas at Austin Butler School of Music and was a regular performer with the Boston Symphony Orchestra for more than a decade, including several seasons as acting principal flute under Seiji Ozawa.
 As principal flute with the Boston Pops Esplanade Orchestra and acting principal flute with the Boston Pops, Gedigian has been heard on dozens of recordings and “Evening at Pops” television broadcasts as well as the nationally broadcast Fourth of July specials.
 She has also performed on several John Williams movie scores, including “Saving Private Ryan” and “Schindler’s List.”

 Steve Kujala –

-Bryan Pezzone –
+Bryan Pezzone, accompanist –

 Bryan Pezzone is the consummate crossover pianist of his generation.
 He excels in classical, contemporary, jazz and experimental genres and is known for both his versatility and virtuosity as a performing artist, improviser and composer.
-Pezzone has performed with many major symphony orchestra associations and is known in the Los Angeles area as one of the primary freelance pianists for film and television soundtrack recording, contemporary music premieres, and chamber music accompany.
-As a soloist, Bryan has performed with the Colorado Symphony Orchestra, Atlanta Symphony Orchestra, Hollywood Bowl Orchestra, Pasadena Pops, Santa Monica Symphony, San Antonio Symphony, Los Angeles Philharmonic Institute Orchestra, United States International University Orchestra, UC Irvine Symphony Orchestra, Eastman Philharmonic, and the Pacific Symphony.
-Bryan has released CDs of his own music, which blends jazz and classical styles, including “Flying on Water,” produced by Steve Wight, featuring M.B.
+Pezzone has performed with many major symphony orchestra associations and is known in the Los Angeles area as one of the primary freelance pianists for film and television soundtrack recording, contemporary music premieres and chamber music accompany.
+As a soloist, he has performed with the Hollywood Bowl Orchestra, Santa Monica Symphony, San Antonio Symphony, Los Angeles Philharmonic Institute Orchestra, UC Irvine Symphony Orchestra, Eastman Philharmonic and the Pacific Symphony.
+Pezzone has released CDs of his own music, which blends jazz and classical styles, including “Flying on Water,” produced by Steve Wight and featuring M.B.
 Gordy on drums and Bart Samolis on bass.

 Wendy Caldwell is a native of Canada, where she received her degrees in piano performance from Acadia University and the University of Toronto.
-Wendy has been a collaborative artist and coach at Acadia University, University of Illinois at Chicago, California State University, Long Beach and UCLA.
+She has been a collaborative artist and coach at Acadia University, University of Illinois at Chicago, California State University, Long Beach and UCLA.
 She is also a busy freelance accompanist in the Los Angeles area and performs regularly in recital with both students and professionals.
 Caldwell was a guest artist for three seasons at the Fairbanks Summer Arts Festival in Alaska as well as three summers at CSU Summer Arts.

-Course Coordinator Rena Urso –
+Course Coordinator Rena Urso – renaurso.wordpress.com

-July 1 to July 14, 2019
+July 13 to July 26, 2020

-July 23 to August 12, 2019
+July 16 to August 6, 2020